 Food assistance program

-"I am thrilled our food assistance program will continue to operate and provide much needed relief to local households and the restaurant community in Newton and Wellesley," said Sen. Creem.
+"I am thrilled our food assistance program will continue to operate and provide much needed relief to local households and the restaurant community in Newton," said Sen. Creem.
 "This program not only lifts up our restaurants during this tremendously difficult period, but also provides critical food assistance to our those in need."

 "Providing meals from restaurants, enables those who struggle with food insecurity to enjoy the simple pleasure of eating delicious food from a restaurant in their community - something they would not have the resources to do without this program," said Regina Wu, MD, president of the Newton Food Pantry.